 This heart-wrenching story both educates and entertains, leaving you more aware of the world around you.

 Kane Power’s one man show exhibits the power of theatre as a platform to discuss mental illness.
 Mental explores the subject in an honest, albeit simple, way, giving the audience a fresh perspective that is both clear, and easy to understand.
-Power discusses his mother’s experience with bipolar affective disorder, and how it ultimately affected her relationships with him, his sister, and his neighbours, using a mixture of song and recited memories.
+Power discusses his mother’s experience with bipolar affective disorder, and how it ultimately affected her relationships with him, her sister, and her neighbours, using a mixture of song and recited memories.
 Each one provides a different perspective and emotional element to the production; his songs seem almost directly spoken to his mother, open and heartfelt like a lost child.
 When Power shares his personal journey he is at his most vulnerable, discussing his embarrassment as a child and his loneliness and regret as he has gotten older.

 Power’s use of music and lighting is another powerful element in Mental, both used to reflect the mental state of his mother.
 Slow music and calm lighting, projecting colours such as blue and green onto the stage, represent her stages of depression, while bold chaotic lighting and loud music reflect her manic moments, causing the audience to feel oppressed and overwhelmed by both.
-This is an effective way for Power to create a sense of empathy among the audience for his mother, as they begin to understand just fraction of what Kim goes through.
+This is an effective way for Power to create a sense of empathy among the audience for his mother, as they begin to understand just a fraction of what Kim goes through.

 Power keeps the audience feeling relatively uncomfortable throughout by holding eye contact with different members, drawing the audience further into the world he is creating, and giving them a sense of responsibility and guilt for their own failure to tackle mental health.
 In this way the audience seems to experience similar emotions to those of Power’s, who opens the show by admitting his struggle with his mother’s illness and his guilt over what he had felt and done, preferring to avoid the difficult situations when he was growing up.
 The venue was particularly effective for creating tension and closeness with Power and his story, it being extremely small and intimate, allowing audience members to sit very close to the stage.
 This intimacy and physical closeness reinforced the connection audience members feel with Power and creates a further sense of being involved in the show.